Tag: Adam Curtis

 The Power of Nightmares

-The Power of Nightmares compares the rise of two seemingly contrasting ideologies: the neoconservative movement in the US and radical Islamism.
-Filmmaker Adam Curtis draws a comparative analysis of these two ideologies while...
+The Power of Nightmares compares the rise of two seemingly contrasting ideologies: the neoconservative movement in the United States and radical Islamism.
+Filmmaker Adam Curtis draws a comparative analysis of these ideologies...

 The Century of the Self